IASLonline

 • GWEI Diagram

 • Mario Klingemann/Oleg Marakov: Islands of Consciousness, 2006: An index on the right side displays thumbnails of pictures downloaded from Flickr.com and presented as a stream of pictures in big size.
 The selection of the photos is not completely at random: At least one property has to be a common part of two consecutive pictures.
 But the visual effects are the results of chance operations.
 The music is generated with elements of a database with audiofiles (40 MB).
 This soundtrack influences the sequences of repeated photos and the visual effects.
 The film is generated on the computers of the observers in real time with the consequence that obervers on different computers never see the same field (Flash, Flashr.
-6/2007).
+6/2007; 3/2020: the audio generation only functions; image generation as video documentation).

 • Islands of Consciousness